-Inès Boppe, Émilie Bédard, Catherine Taillandier, Daphné Lecellier, Marc-André Nantel-Gauvin, Manuela Villion, Céline Laferrière and Michèle Prévost
+Inès Boppe, Émilie Bédard, Catherine Taillandier, Daphné Lecellier, Marc-André Nantel-Gauvin, Manuela Villion, Céline Laferrière et Michèle Prévost

 |